anujmittal94/plotter-web-application/README.md

 - More data analysis tools can be added.
 - Design is not suitable for deployment; It needs a complete overhaul.

+## Launching the application

+ Clone the code or download, navigate to the folder in your prompt

+### If Using Conda

+- Create a new environment from the yml file using the following command

+    `conda env create -f environment.yml`

+- Activate the environment

+    `conda activate cs50finaltabulationandplotterapp`

+- The app can now be freely run and accessed at http://localhost:5000/

+    `flask run`

+### Otherwise

+- will be updated in the future, but the requirements conda file should work with pip as well, install dependencies in both requirements files.